davidorme/silwood_masters/static/docs/help.md

     If a module has any associated events, then the start and end of the module will be taken from that set of events, but the module table can also hold a placeholder week and duration so that modules can be displayed in calendar views before events are added.

+    There is an option to represent a module as a **series module**.
+This is intended to separate out themed teaching that stretches out through the year, such as workshops or reading groups.
+Series modules are not shown in the module grid to keep the format clean and are shown separately in the course view pages and in course documents.

 * **Events**: These are the actual individual teaching events.
 Each event is associated with a single module and the table also holds an event teacher, a title and description and a location.
 You can also set which courses attending the module should attend a specific event - this can be used to filter a module description down for a course.

 ## Hiding data